Federal preemption: Implied preemption

 Implied preemption can occur in two ways: field preemption or conflict preemption.
-Massachusetts Ass'n of HMOs v.
+Massachusetts Association of Health Maintenance Organizations v.
 Ruthardt, 194 F.3d 176, 179 (1st Cir.
 1999).

 Conflict preemption

 Under the Supremacy Clause, any state law that conflicts with a federal law is preempted.
-Conflict arises when it is impossible to comply with both the state and federal regulations, or when the state law interposes [(to) put up (between)] an obstacle to the achievement of Congress's discernible objectives.
+Conflict arises when it is impossible to comply with both the state and federal regulations, or the state law interposes an obstacle to the achievement of Congress's discernible objectives.